 The library covers the upper floor of the central wing of the ITM building.
 The entrance is situated on the fourth floor, and can be reached using the elevator or the stairs at the side of the parking lot.

 To the right of the entrance are situated the service desk, the library administration area and the photocopying room.
 To the left of the entrance you’ll find the main books and journal collections and the institutional computer lab.
-At the back there a meeting room and a small group study room.

 Books are arranged systematically by subject (see: Barnard classification of books).
 An alphabetical listing of subjects can be found on the posters next to the computers, left to the entrance.

-Books can be taken from the shelves freely, but should be left on a reshelving table after reading!
+Books can be taken from the shelves freely, but should be left on a reshelving table after reading.

-Journals are arranged alphabetically by titles.
+Journals are arranged alphabetically by title.
 Recent print issues are kept in the photocopy room until they are bound.
 Each journal box displays the most recent issue, while the other issues are stored behind the (movable) board.

 Bibliographic and abstract journals, as well as a selection of core tropical medicine journals are kept in a separate section along the left wall.
 They are arranged per general subject category.
 These journals can be consulted freely at the adjoining reading bar.
 Afterwards, please put them back in their proper places.

-Older books, journals of minor importance or incomplete volumes, reports, dissertations, and a number of other publications are kept in a closed store room.
+Historical books, journals of minor importance or incomplete volumes, reports, dissertations, and a number of other publications are kept in a closed storage room.
 They must be asked for at the service desk.
 Other books may be present in one of the research departments and should be consulted in these departments or requested for consultation inside the library.
 Locations outside the main reading room are clearly indicated in the books database and the journals catalog.